allthesignals/labs-shared/quickstart.md

 # Getting Started

-This guide will help you get started with Ember Mapbox Composer.
+This guide will help you get started with Ember Maplibre Composer.
 After completion you will have a collection of layer-groups visible on a map.

 ---